elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 4. Browser renders the html page and runs the script s

 - Attacker can know the session id of the user
-- Can deface the original webpage
+- **Can deface the original webpage**
-- Steal cookies
+- **Steal cookies**
-- Example of priviledge escalation: A malious script coming from attacker has priviledge of the web server and read the latter's cookie
+- Example of priviledge escalation: A malicious script coming from attacker has privilege of the web server and read the latter's cookie
-- The attack above the expoits the client trust of the server: The browser believes that the injected script is from the server
+- The attack above the **expoits the client trust of the server**: The browser believes that the injected script is from the server

 ## Stored (Persistent) XXS
 - The script s is stored in target web server
 - More dangerous than reflected xss
--  The malicous script is rendered automaitcallyu
+- The malicous script is rendered automatically
 - The victim to script ratio is many to 1

+> XXS: "A type of injection attack on web apps, whereby a forum poster or web attacker attacks another web user by causing the latter run a (malicious) script from the former in the execution context of a page from an involved web server, thus subverting the Same Origin Policy”

+## Summary
+- Reflected: web server that returns a page reflecting the injected script
+- Persistent: web server that stores a page containing injected script

 ## Defences
 - Relies on server side